-I typically set up my table in a small bathroom but can work wherever it is safe, quiet, and comfortable for the cat.
-Cat parents are welcome to observe.
-I do not want you to assist or hold, but if you are relaxed & your cat would like reassurance petting from you, please feel free.
+I typically set up my table in a small bathroom to contain flying fur while blow-drying but can work wherever it is safe, quiet, and comfortable for the cat.
+Cat parents are welcome & encouraged to observe.
+I do not need you to assist or hold, but if you are relaxed & your cat would like reassurance petting from you, please feel free.
+You may not restrain or hold your cat, unless asked, for everyones safety and to allow me to do my job.
 Children may observe if they follow my rules & it’s acceptable with the cat.
-Other cats may watch if they are friends, as long as they don’t run off with the catnip or treats.
-All observers must be calm & quiet.
-Cats pick up on their guardians emotions, just like human babies.
-If I’ll be grooming in the bathroom, please remove any fragrance plug-ins prior to my arrival, as these can be toxic to cats.
+Other cats may watch if they are friends, as long as they don’t run off with the catnip or climb on me for a better view (has happened!).
+All observers must be calm, quiet, & follow my instructions.
+Cats pick up on their guardians emotional energy, just like human babies.
+If you are nervous or anxious, you’ll alarm your cat and I may ask you to do mindful meditation.
+If I’ll be grooming in the bathroom, please remove any fragrance plug-ins or dispensers prior to my arrival, as these can be toxic to cats.

-Booking: Returning clients may preset appointments or schedule their cat’s next appointment via text, email, or phone call.
-New clients must book the 1st appointment via phone, as I will have questions & information for you.
-630-306-5889 / firstname.lastname@example.org
+Booking: Returning clients may preset appointments (highly recommended) or schedule their cat’s next appointment via text, email, or phone call.
+New clients must book their 1st appointment via phone, as I will have questions & information for you.
+630-306-5889 firstname.lastname@example.org

-Standard or Maintenance Groom: Non-matted cat, with or without optional bath.
-Includes claw clip, ear & tear duct cleaning, sanitary trim (long haired cats; for dingle berries), & thorough comb out.
-Comb out & bath takes care of normal shedding issues.
-Bathing takes place in the kitchen sink (bath tubs do not work well!) and includes cat safe shampoo, followed by either high-velocity or fluff drying.
-No cage drying, ever.
-Bathing is never done on highly stressed cats and it is up to my professional discretion whether or not to bathe.
-Not all cats need baths.
+Non-matted cat, with or without optional bath.
+Includes claw clip, ear & tear duct cleaning, sanitary trim (on long haired cats to prevent dingle berries), & thorough comb out.
+Comb out & bath will take care of normal shedding issues.
+Bathing takes place in the kitchen sink (bath tubs do not work well!) and includes cat safe shampoo, followed by either high-velocity or air drying.
+No cage drying.
+Please note: Bathing is never done on highly stressed cats as it could traumatize the cat or even cause a heart attack or stroke.
+It is up to my professional discretion whether or not to bathe.
+Though cats look great with freshly bathed fur, not all cats need baths.
 The cats best interests & health ALWAYS come first with holistic grooming.

-- Super Puffs: $95, in good condition.
-Includes those with very long & dense fur breeds such as Persian, Maine Coon, Norwegian Forest, Himalayan, Ragdoll, & Siberian.
-Note: your cat may be of one of these breeds but not a super puff.
+- Includes those with very long & dense fur breeds such as Maine Coon, Norwegian Forest, Himalayan, Ragdoll, & Siberian.
+Note: your cat may be of one of these breeds but not a ‘super puff’.

-- Please note that though holistic oriented, essential oils are never used on cats as they can be highly toxic.
-Effects may be immediate (poisoning) or are cumulative.
+Please note that although WW is holistic oriented, essential oils are never used on cats as they can be highly toxic.
+Effects may be immediate (poisoning) or are cumulative over time.
 Cat physiology is very different from that of dogs or humans.
-I investigate the ingredients of all shampoos and products I use, because many include cat toxic ingredients which manufacturers claim are safe.
-Many dog & people shampoos contain ingredients which can have short or long term effects on cats.
+I investigate the ingredients of all shampoos and products I use, as many include cat toxic ingredients which manufacturers claim are safe.
+Many dog & people shampoos contain ingredients which can have short or long term cumulative effects on cats.
+The pet industry is unregulated and self-policed, if you’re wondering how that can be allowed.
 If you wish to supply your own shampoo, I must know the ingredients in advance (the actual ingredient names, not just the MSDS description).
 I reserve the right to refuse shampoo you supply due to contents or lack of information.

 - 1/2 belly shave: $15